(A) All stationary facilities.

 (3) All facilities shall provide and maintain the following equipment: oxygen delivery system, otoscope, ophthalmoscope, stethoscope, thermometer, microscope, centrifuge, refrigeration, appropriate means of sterilization, adequate method of storage and disposal of remains of deceased animals, appropriate method of determining animal weight, adequate means of restraint, emergency drugs and supplies, telephone or wireless communication system, electricity, and hot and cold running water.

-An up-to-date professional library must be maintained on the premises.
-Licenses and renewals for veterinarians and registered veterinary technicians must be displayed in public view.
+An up-to-date professional library must be maintained and/or accessible via electronic means on the premises.

 (C) Examination room(s).